Louis E. Woods: Post-war

 In November 1945, he took command of the 1st Marine Aircraft Wing at Tientsin, China, and received an Oak Leaf Cluster in lieu of a fourth Legion of Merit for his meritorious performance of duty in providing air support for all Allied Forces in North China.
+Woods was also awarded the Republic of China's Order of the Cloud and Banner.

 He returned to the United States to become commander, Marine Air, West Coast in August 1946.
 When that organization was deactivated in September 1947, General Woods was named commanding general of the 1st Marine Aircraft Wing, which had just returned to the United States.
 He was detached to Marine Corps Air Station Cherry Point, North Carolina on August 1, 1949, where he remained until his retirement in July 1951.

+Woods lived in Washington, D.C. after retirement and served as vice president of the First National Bank of Quantico.
+After suffering a heart attack, Woods died at Sibley Hospital in Washington.
+He was interred at Arlington National Cemetery in Section 5 on October 22, 1971.